 - Partnership – especially for high-in-demand specialties, a contract should contain a point about the path to collaboration.
 It needs to be reviewed to ensure it is spelled out.

 - Termination – the contract should contain a clause about termination – the two types of provision being covered (with cause, without cause).

 Since a physician contract is such an important document, it must be reviewed by competent eyes.
 A contract attorney has the expertise and experience to do a thorough review.

 Failing to Hire a Contract Lawyer

 Failing to hire a contract lawyer with specific knowledge of physician employment agreements can result in problems.
-When you hire an experienced attorney, you will avoid many pitfalls that can have long-lasting effect on your professional and personal life.
+When you hire an experienced attorney, you will avoid many pitfalls that can have long-lasting effects on your professional and personal life.

 Possible Pitfalls to Watch For

 A very important point to watch is the contract language.
 It can be vague or favorable to the employer and not the employee.
 It can appear anywhere but is particularly difficult regarding the physician’s schedule and duties.
 When you see the words “… will be determined by the practice…” it is time to be wary.

 Bonuses and compensation based on productivity are other areas to review carefully.
 Any payment of bonus and incentives should be paid through the time of termination rather than a specific date.
 The wording here is crucial.
 The benefits start date also should be carefully reviewed, or the physician could get stuck paying COBRA premiums himself until the start date in the contract of the new employer.